eclab/grains/para/README.md

 You will need to install the Mozzi Library.
 You can do this from the Library Manager in your Arduino IDE.

-Para also sends a Gate via IN 3 whenever all of its notes have been released and one new one has been started.
+Para also sends a Gate via AUDIO IN whenever all of its notes have been released and one new one has been started.
 This means it won't send a gate if you release only one note, then play a new one, while other notes are held down.
 Various grooveboxes (such as the Polyend Tracker) behave like this when playing all new notes suddenly, so you need to put